 More than 50% of healthcare organizations have suffered at least five incidents over the same timeframe, the research states.

-Here’s a rundown of some of the latest and most serious healthcare data breaches in 2019:
+Here’s a rundown of some of the latest and most serious healthcare data breaches in 2019 and 2020:

-- Dominion National: The organization reported a data breach that may have started as far back as 2010.
-Unauthorized access to servers has led to the potential exposure of PHI belonging to 2.96 million patients.
+- Dominion National (announced July 2019) – The organization reported a data breach that may have started as far back as 2010.
+Unauthorized access to servers has led to the potential exposure of PHI belonging to nearly three million patients.

-- Inmediata Health Group: At least 1.5 million individuals potentially had their PHI exposed in 2019 due to a misconfigured website.
+- Inmediata Health Group (announced April 2019) – At least 1.5 million individuals potentially had their PHI exposed in 2019 due to a misconfigured website.

-- UW Medicine: The University of Washington website contained a vulnerable component that allowed information belonging to roughly 974,000 individuals to be exposed online.
+- UW Medicine (announced February 2019) – The University of Washington Medicine website contained a vulnerable component that allowed information belonging to roughly 974,000 individuals to be exposed online.

-- UConn Health: While occurring in August 2018, UConn only began notifying 326,000 patients of the potential exposure of their PHI in February 2019.
+- UConn Health (announced February 2019) – While occurring in August 2018, UConn only began notifying 326,000 patients of the potential exposure of their PHI in February 2019.
 Employee accounts containing patient records were accessed without authorization.

 How do healthcare breaches occur?

 - Malware, including trojans, able to steal employee credentials and infiltrate networks

 - Supply chain compromise, including breaches at third-party companies that store patient records